 Why would a cop gleefully tell his trainee that they're in for a show when Batman, wanted for the murders of five people, makes his first appearance in eight years?
 For the same reason Scarecrow knew that the gun-toting Heroic Wannabes weren't really Batman (besides the fact that there were three of them), and how Falcone wasn't quite as afraid of Batman as he was of the Joker.
 It made no sense to pin five murders on someone who'd spent a full year pulling off all sorts of crazy stunts without a death to his name.

 Through the film, it seems that a good deal, if not most of the population doesn't believe that Batman murdered those people, not only that makes sense, but that still protects Harvey Dent's secret, after all if they won't suspect Batman, they certainly won't suspect one of the murder victims.

-The cops in particular would be more likely to know the score—especially if any kind of rumor got around about what really happened to Wuertz, Ramirez, and the one mafioso whose name escapes me.
+The cops in particular would be more likely to know the score—especially if any kind of rumor got around about what really happened to Wuertz, Ramirez, and Maroni.
 In The Dark Knight, Batman was their ally, and they knew it.
 That's also why the younger cop shoots at Batman—he's not part of the old guard that knows Bats is alright.